ORNL/cpp-proposals-pub/layout_padded/layout_padded.md

       to the list of the layouts in the expression inside `explicit`

   * Reformat from Bikeshed to Pandoc

+## Revision 3

+Revision 3 to be submitted sometime after 2023-07-09.

+* Update P2630 (`submdspan`) revision number to R3.

 # Proposed changes and justification